Porting an Existing Site to MODx

 6. Click on yes when asked "are you sure?"

 Now you have a new template and you can edit it.
-Change the name to whatever you like and edit the description.
+Click on its name in the tree at the left.
+Edit the description.
 Save it.

-1. Copy your site's CSS file to the new MODx site and make a note of where it is.
+1. Copy your site's CSS file to the new MODX site and make a note of where it is.
 There's no right place to put it.
-Some MODx users create an assets/css folder.
-Others put it in the site root (where index.php is) so things will load a little faster.
+Some MODX users create an assets/css folder.
+Others put it in the site root (where index.php and the Manager folder is) so things will load a little faster.

 <link rel="stylesheet" href="assets/css/yourcssfile.css" type="text/css" />

 4. Remove the main content of the page (the material that is unique to that page).
-Save it somewhere or cut it to the clipboard, and replace it with the MODx content tag:
+Save it somewhere or cut it to the clipboard, and replace it with the following MODX content tag:

 5. Save your new template.